nemanjavuk/rock-paper-scissors/README.md

 # rock-paper-scissors

 ## Running the app (*nix systems)

 To run the application from terminal git clone the project and then type: `./gradlew run -q`

+To build the application from terminal type: `./gradlew build`

 To run the tests from terminal type: `./gradlew test`